Jo Bo-ah: Career

+Jo tried a new genre in 2015 with the OCN police procedural drama The Missing, where she played a detective on the missing persons task force.
+She then joined the ensemble cast of the KBS weekend family drama All About My Mom, and starred in web series Love Cells 2, adapted from the webtoon of the same title.
 In 2016, Jo starred in revenge melodrama Monster and romantic comedy series Sweet Stranger and Me.
 In 2017, she starred in romance melodrama Temperature of Love, and the two-episode drama special Let's Meet, Joo-oh.
 In 2018, Jo starred in Goodbye to Goodbye, based on a webtoon about the stories of two women.
 She played a university student who faces challenges as a single mother.
 The same year, she starred in the romantic comedy drama My Strange Hero.

 In 2020, Jo starred in the romance drama Forest as a doctor.
 The same year, she was cast in the fantasy drama Tale of the Nine Tailed as a television producer named as Nam Ji-ah.
 In February 2021, Jo signed with KeyEast after the expiration of her contract with the former agency.
-In 2021, she was cast in a new military themed drama Military Prosecutor Doberman which aired in 2022 as Cha Woo-in, a military prosecutor who hides her vengeful persona.
+The same year, she was cast in a new military themed drama Military Prosecutor Doberman which aired in 2022 as Cha Woo-in, a military prosecutor who hides her vengeful persona.
 In 2023, Jo starred in the series Destined With You as a civil servant who stumbles across a secret box that could be the key to ending a solitary lawyer's family curse.
 On September 20, Jo was cast in Netflix's mystery melodrama Hong Rang.
 On January 3, 2024, it was announced that Jo would depart from KeyEast after her contract expiry at the end of January.

-On February 16, Jo signed with the newly-launched management agency XYZ Studio.
+On February 16, Jo signed with the newly launched management agency XYZ Studio.
 XYZ Studio, led by Jo's longtime manager at KeyEast Kim Hyung-dae, is a subsidiary of the entertainment company Billions (then known as Blade Entertainment).
+In 2025, Jo starred in Netflix's mystery historical television series Dear Hongrang opposite Lee Jae-wook.
+It is based on Tangeum: Swallowing Gold by Jang Da-hye and was produced by Studio Dragon.

 Personal life

-On October 12, 2024, Jo married her non-celebrity boyfriend in a private ceremony.
+On October 12, 2024, Jo married her non-celebrity partner in a private ceremony.
+On February 20, 2026, she gave birth to a son.